Yobo123o/Voidbound/README.md

 ## 💡 Contributing

 Pull requests and ideas welcome!
 This is an experimental solo project with an emphasis on creativity, simplicity, and story-driven design.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for the current development roadmap and ways to get involved.

 ---